rekindle-blog/rekindle-blog.github.io/_posts/2025-06-20-no-more-fridays-with-fred.md

 ---
 layout: post
-title: no more Fridays with fred
+title: No More Fridays With Fred?
+No More Friedrich Nietzsche?
 author: gheslop
 image: /assets/images/fridays.jpg
 featured: true